 The method(s) that will be used by SKSM to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act is described in detail below.

-- SKSM believes that high-residency students enrolled in Spring 2020 term were impacted most by the closure of the college campus and the migration of coursework to online/remote.
+• SKSM believes that high-residency students enrolled in Spring 2020 term were impacted most by the closure of the college campus and the migration of coursework to online/remote.
 Therefore, funding is to be offered first to eligible high-residency students who were attending classes on campus.
 The precise impact will be different for each student, but may include additional expenses related to food, housing, course materials, technology, health care, and child-care expenses.
 Funding may subsequently be awarded to high-residency students in attendance after Spring 2020.
-Low-residency students are not deemed eligible for HEERF funds, but may be eligible for HEERF II emergency grants allocated by the Coronavirus Response and Relief Supplemental Appropriations Act of 2021.
-More details TBD.
+Low-residency students are not deemed eligible for HEERF funds, but are eligible for HEERF II emergency grants allocated by the Coronavirus Response and Relief Supplemental Appropriations Act of 2021.

-- Completed an application for the HEERF funds that was approved based on their written impact statement and the criteria above.
+• Completed an application for the HEERF funds that is approved based on their written impact statement and the criteria above.

 Student Aid Award Data